US Taxes for American Digital Nomads – A Guide

-Digital Nomads who pay foreign self-employment taxes however may be able to only pay either US or foreign social security taxes if the US has a Totalization Agreement with the country where they live.
+Digital Nomads who pay foreign self-employment taxes may be able to only pay either US or foreign Social Security taxes if the US has a Totalization Agreement with the country where they live.
 Which country they pay social security tax to depends on how long they intend to live abroad for as set out in each agreement.

 Strategies to reduce Digital Nomads’ US tax bill

-US Digital Nomads who work remotely as freelancers can sometimes pay very little tax – as little as zero in fact It depends though on where they choose to live, and how much they earn.
+American Digital Nomads who work remotely as freelancers can sometimes pay very little tax – as little as zero in fact.
+It depends on where they choose to live, and how much they earn.